 - Basic editing tools (GIF support, noise removal, reverse mode, social media import, speed control, color tuning, frame preview, etc

-- Advanced editing tools (PIP, Audio mixer, advanced text editing, green screen, screen recording, split-screen, 3D lut, tilt-shift, video stabilization, audio separation, scene detection, etc.)
+- Advanced video editing tools (PIP, Audio mixer, advanced text editing, green screen, screen recording, split-screen, 3D lut, tilt-shift, video stabilization, audio separation, scene detection, etc.)

 - Highly accessible to beginners